shannah/handbrake-watcher/README.md

 You can customize the operation of the watcher by placing a config file named 'handbrake.properties' in the directory that is being watched.
-The followign configuration options are
+Properties may also be overridden on the command line using `-Dpropname=propvalue`   The following configuration options are
 supported:

 * `source.extension` - The 'source' extension of files to look for.
-Default is mkv
+Default is mkv.
+Multiple extensions can be separated by spaces.
 * `destination.extension` - The extension used for converted files.
 Default is mp4.
 E.g. This would convert a file named *myvideo.mkv* into a file named *myvideo.mp4* in the same directory.
 * `handbrakecli` - The path to the HandbrakeCLI binary.
 If you have this binary in your path already, then the handbrake-watcher will use that one by default.
 * `handbrake.flags` - The flags to use for the handbrake conversion.
 Only provide flags that don't require a value.
 E.g. --all-audio.
 Separate flags by spaces.
 For a full list of HandbrakeCLI flags, see the [HandBrakeCLI documentation](https://handbrake.fr/docs/en/latest/cli/cli-guide.html) at >